-- 1. Remove the arc shield by sliding it forward. - 2.
-Loosen the two bolts securing the armature stop to the underside of the contactor frame until the armature stop can be lowered clear of the two dowel pins which locate it in position. - 3.
-Allow the self-contained assembly comprising the armature, armature stop, moving contact and springs to hang by the shunt. - 4.
-Remove the bolt holding the pole face to the core of the magnet. - 5.
-Disconnect the leads and slide the coil forward until it is clear of the contactor.
+- Remove the arc shields by sliding them forward. - 2.
+Loosen the two bolts securing the armature stop to the underside of the contactor frame until the armature stop can be lowered clear of the two dowel pins which locate it in position.